smilhey/cabinet.nvim/README.md

     :Drawer [name] - Switch to a specific drawer.
     :DrawerNew [name] - Create a new drawer with an optional name.
-    :DrawerRename - Will promput for a new name for the current drawer.
+    :DrawerRename - Will prompt you for a new name for the current drawer.
     :DrawerDelete [name] - Delete a drawer.
     :DrawerList - List all drawers.
     :DrawerPrevious - Switch to the previous drawer.